 If your licence is for an automatic only, that will continue to cover you for automatic cars only

 If you passed on a motorbike, you can continue to drive a two wheeled motorised vehicle

 However, you can give up your right to drive any class of vehicle should you wish.

 Before looking at the way you can obtain a new licence when you reach 70, there’s a need to demystify some myths.
 Failing to do could cost you a lot of money and substantial inconvenience.

-This is not true.
-Obtaining a new three-year licence does not require a new test.
-You have to make a new health declaration including the ability to read a standard number plate at 20 metres (with glasses or contact lenses if prescribed).
+This isn't true.
+Obtaining a new three-year licence doesn't require a new test.
+You have to make a new health declaration, including the ability to read a standard number plate at 20 metres (with glasses or contact lenses if prescribed).

 But if your health has changed so you can no longer drive safely, you must report this to the DVLA.
 This applies no matter what your age.

 There are numerous websites offering to renew your driving licence at 70 in return for sums ranging from £69 upwards.
 These are similar to sites offering to renew passports, European health cards and other documents for a fee either in excess of the standard amount or where there is no charge anyway.

 These sites say they will do the hard work for you.